taraNa

 auṁ

-May all the world's beings be free and happy.
+May all beings everywhere be happy and free

 Om peace, peace, peace